The matroid secretary problem for minor-closed classes and random matroids: Introduction

-Our second result shows that Conjecture \ref{mainconjecture} holds for almost all matroids.
+To complement our main result, we also show that Conjecture \ref{mainconjecture} holds for almost all matroids.
 For each $M$, let $\mathsf{RB}$ denote the matroid secretary algorithm that chooses a uniformly random basis $B$ of $M$, and selects precisely the elements of $B$, ignoring weights.

 \begin{theorem} For asymptotically almost all matroids on $n$ elements, the algorithm $\mathsf{RB}$ is $(2+\tfrac{3}{\sqrt{n}})$-competitive. \end{theorem}